 Composition of the Board

-The Student Conduct Review Board (SCRB) shall be comprised of the President, Vice President, and twenty elected members — five from each of the first-year, sophomore, junior, and senior classes.
-The Office of Student Conduct and Responsibility advises the SCRB.
-If a SCRB member feels that they cannot hear the case objectively, that member shall disqualify themselves from the hearing.
-Hearing panels are selected from the SCRB membership.
+The Student Conduct Review Board (SCRB) is comprised of the President, Vice President, and up to twenty elected members — up to five from each of the first-year, sophomore, junior, and senior classes.
+The Office of Student Conduct and Responsibility advises SCRB.
+If a SCRB member feels that they cannot hear a case objectively or without bias, that member shall recuse themselves from the hearing.
+Hearing panels are selected from SCRB membership.
 A Hearing Panel is comprised of a Hearing Chair (either the President or Vice President) and three members.
-Members will select (from within SCRB) a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.
+Members may select (from within SCRB) a Hearing Coordinator, a Sanctions Coordinator, a Secretary, and a Treasurer.

 Procedures for SCRB hearings:

-1. The SCRB President and/or Vice President receives the incident documentation and schedules the hearing.
+- The SCRB President and/or Vice President receive the incident documentation and schedule the hearing.

-2. The accused student is contacted about which violation(s) of the Code of Conduct they have been charged with, and about the scheduled date and time of the hearing.
+- The accused student is contacted in writing about the scheduled date and time of the hearing.

-4. The Hearing Chair reminds all present about adherence to the Honor Code, about the standard of evidence used, which is preponderance of evidence.
+- The Hearing Chair reminds all present about adherence to the Honor Code, and about the standard of evidence used, which is preponderance of evidence.

-7. The incident documenter (if present, virtually or in person) and witnesses (if present, virtually or in person) requested by the SCRB relate their perspectives of the incident.
-The accused student may question them.
+- The incident documenter (if present) and witnesses (if present) requested by SCRB relate their perspectives of the incident.
+The accused student and SCRB may question them.

-9. Witnesses requested by the accused (if present, virtually or in person) share their perspectives of the incident.
-The accused student may question them.
+- Witnesses (if present) requested by the accused share their perspectives of the incident.
+The accused student and SCRB may question them.

-- The Hearing Chair reconvenes the hearing and the accused student (and his or her advisor, if present, virtually or in person) and announces the Hearing Panel’s decision.
+- The Hearing Chair reconvenes the hearing and the accused student (and his or her advisor, if present) and announces the Hearing Panel’s decision.

-16. The Hearing Chair reconvenes the Hearing Panel and the accused student (and his or her advisor, if present, virtually or in person) and announces the Hearing Panel’s decision.
-The accused student is reminded about his or her right to appeal the hearing.
+- The Hearing Chair reconvenes the Hearing Panel and the accused student (and their advisor, if present) and announces the Hearing Panel’s decision.
+The accused student is reminded about their right to appeal the hearing.